 Bottom line: Before you commit to buying a house overseas, you’ll need to know how it’ll affect your tax situation.

-Buying a vacation home or a retirement home abroad may seem like a dream come true until you’re ready to unload it.
+Buying a home abroad may seem like a dream come true until you’re ready to unload it.
 In certain countries, homes can stay on the market for months or even years.
 Factoring in local market conditions as you develop your exit strategy can ensure that you don’t get stuck with a house long after you’re ready to move on.

 Before buying a home overseas, it’s important to be aware of your legal rights and obligations.
-Putting together a home buying team that includes a real estate attorney, a real estate agent and a mortgage lender who are familiar with the ins and outs of foreign real estate purchases can help the process go more smoothly.
+Putting together a home buying team that includes a real estate attorney, a real estate agent and a mortgage lender is really important.
+Each of these professionals are familiar with the ins and outs of foreign real estate purchases.
+This level of insight will be incredibly important as you enter a new country and culture.